UCANR-IGIS/caladaptr.apps/README.md

 # Usage

 There is only one function, `ca_launch`.
-Use this function to launch apps saved in the package.
+Use this function to launch Shiny apps saved in the package.

 ``` r
 library(caladaptr.apps)